zrq0903/intro-to-git-and-github/README.md

 ![](img/get_repository.png)

 There are three ways you can download the repository: you can "clone" it, open it with GitHub Desktop, or download a zip file.
-The last option is of no use to us because we will only get a copy of the code, and we want a repository we can work with.
+The last option is the simplest because you will only get a copy of the code, but if you want a repository you can work with, you need to use one of the other two options.
 We can choose the first option if the command-line git tools are installed.
 Then you copy the URL, and in your terminal, you write

 ```bash
 > git clone https://github.com/[REPO-NAME]